-Objectives Performance Measures ◆ Comprehensive update of City's w b site.
-1. Outline proposed improvements / prepare RFP (e.g., updated platform, any needed ADA related updates, inclusion of social media links, compatibility with smart phones and tablets, etc.).
-2. Solicit proposal(s) regarding web-site redesign.
-3. Complete contract for services with web site firm.
-4. Complete web site improvements. ◆ Participate and represent the various community events.
-Provide staff support for Council a Downtown-T Business Advisory DTBAB.
-Ensure coordination between DTBAB representative and the Program Coordinator and Carpins staff liaison regarding events of interest in the Downtown. ne staff 1.
-Staff DTBAB representative, the Coordinator of Volunteer Services, and the City's Carpinteria First Committee liaison to meet as ◆ Provide resources and support DTBAB. and long-term projects and events.
-2. Maintain annual calendar of events.
-3. Support and assist DTBAB in coordinating activities, keeping merchants advised of upcoming events and encouraging merchants to participate in events and projects taking place in the Downtown "T." 4.
-Assist with DTBAB-sponsored annual events in the Downtown "T" including the Independence Day Parade, Halloween Safe Trick or Treating, and Holiday Spirit Parade.
-Assist in determining annual revolution preparing annual Assessment Disbudget.

-Ob pjectives Pei formance Measures • Assist in preparing annual Assessment District No. 4 report for City Council.
-1. Meet with DTBAB Chairman to review year's calendar of events, revenue and expenditures.
-2. Provide updated information to Board prior to their making recommendations regarding parking assessments and general business assessment fees.
-3. Prepare annual report to City Council for signature of Board members.
+Objectives Performance Measures Participate and represent the City in various community events.
+Support and participate in community activities and represent the City on the annual Community Award Banquet Committee.
+Support events taking place in the Downtown "T", including Independence Day activities, Holiday Spirit activities, Halloween Safe Trick or Treating.
+Provide staff support for Council appointed Downtown-T Business Advisory Board, or DTBAB.
+Confer with Chairman of the Board/Committee to schedule and coordinate meetings and assist in preparation and posting of agendas.
+Ensure meetings are officially noticed and in compliance with California's Brown Act.
+E-mail agenda and copy of minutes of previous meeting to each of five Board members.
+Provide copy of approved minutes to City Council and City Manager.
+Ensure coordination between the staff DTBAB representative and the HOST Program Coordinator and Carpinteria First staff liaison regarding events of mutual interest in the Downtown.
+Staff DTBAB representative, the Coordinator of Volunteer Services, and the City's Carpinteria First Committee liaison to meet as needed to coordinate events of mutual interest. ◆ Provide resources and support for the DTBAB.
+Attend scheduled meetings, plan short term and long-term projects and events.
+Maintain annual calendar of events.
+Support and assist DTBAB in coordinating activities, keeping merchants advised of upcoming events and encouraging merchants to participate in events and projects taking place in the Downtown "T." Assist with DTBAB-sponsored annual events in the Downtown "T" including the Independence Day Parade, Halloween Safe Trick or Treating, and Holiday Spirit Parade.
+Assist in determining annual revenue and preparing annual Assessment District No. 4 budget.
+Determine anticipated revenue from Business Assessment fees paid by Downtown merchants and allocate funds for annual budget.
+Monitor budget and keep Board advised of status of revenues and expenditures on monthly basis. ◆ Assist in preparing annual Assessment District No. 4 report for City Council.
+Meet with DTBAB Chairman to review year's calendar of events, revenue and expenditures.
+Provide updated information to Board prior to their making recommendations regarding parking assessments and general business assessment fees.
+Prepare annual report to City Council for signature of Board members.